hardaker/draft-hardaker-dnsop-root-zone-publication-list-guidelines/draft-hardaker-dnsop-root-zone-publication-list-guidelines.md

 - AXFR, IXFR and XoT publication points should be as robust as the existing DNS root servers that offer similar services today.

+- each publication point should have a service level agreement, ideally at zero cost, with the publication point list provider (such as IANA).

 # Security Considerations {#security}

+TBD

 # IANA Considerations